 Dill, also know as Laotian cilantro or Lao coriander, is most often associated with pickled cucumbers.
 However, for centuries dill has been recognized by chefs as a versatile herb that enhances the flavor of a variety of dishes.
 Dill has a long history of use and evidence has been found of cultivation during the Neolithic era.
-Dill’s fine, feathery leaves add flavor, color and texture to many dishes and it is considered a staple in Baltic, Russian and Central Asian cuisine.
+Dill’s fine, feathery leaves add flavor, color, and texture to many dishes and it is considered a staple in Baltic, Russian, and Central Asian cuisine.

 Taste and Uses

 Dill has a delicate earthy flavor and aroma, sometimes confused with fennel.
 To experience the true flavor of dill it must be used fresh, dried substitutes cannot compare.
 Chop the leaves and stem and add to your dishes for a burst of fresh flavor.
-It is most famous for it’s pairing with potatoes and fish, however, it makes a wonderful addition to soups stews and many cream based sauces.
+It is most famous for its pairing with potatoes and fish, however, it makes a wonderful addition to soups, stews, and many cream-based sauces.

-- Vegetables: asparagus, beats, cabbage, carrots, cucumber, fennel, green bean, peas, potato, radishes, sugar snap peas, tomato, and turnips
+- Vegetables: asparagus, beats, cabbage, carrots, cucumber, fennel, green bean, peas, potato, radishes, sugar snap peas, tomato, turnips

-- Soups and Sauces: carrot soup, clam chowder, chicken soup, cream of asparagus soup, mustard sauce, potato soup, and vodka sauce
+- Soups and Sauces: carrot soup, clam chowder, chicken soup, cream of asparagus soup, mustard sauce, potato soup, vodka sauce

-- Dairy: cheese, cottage cheese, cream cheese, crème fraiche, eggs, goat cheese, omelets, soufflé, sour cream, and yogurt
+- Dairy: cheese, cottage cheese, cream cheese, crème fraiche, eggs, goat cheese, omelets, soufflé, sour cream, yogurt

 where to buy